dlaurie/lua-apl/README.md

 This is optional: you can do everything almost as easily without it.

-1. Copy the `src` sundirectory of the 5.2.2 Lua source to your module directory.
+1. Copy the `src` subdirectory of the 5.2.2 Lua source to your module directory.
 2. Optionally, customize `src/Makefile`.
 For example, I like to put

     MYCFLAGS=-DLUA\_PROMPT='" "' -DLUA\_PROMPT2='""'